Skip to content

 module load python

-If you prefer to use conda environments, the approach is slightly different as conda supports a variety of CUDA versions and will install requirements as conda packages within your virtual environment.
-Note that while the pip packages are officially supported by TensorFlow, the conda packages are built and supported by Anaconda.
+If you prefer to use Conda environments, the approach is slightly different as Conda supports a variety of CUDA versions and will install requirements as Conda packages within your Conda environment.
+Note that whilst the pip packages are officially supported by TensorFlow, the Conda packages are pulled from conda-forge.

 Conda package availability and disk space